awulll/Flask-API-and-Docker-containers/README.md

 select * from contacts;

 # Running Flask API
-cd app/              # if you're on "docker" directory python3 api.py
+cd app/              # if you're on main directory python3 api.py

 # Inserting data on databases
-python3 test_api.py  # if you're on "docker" directory
+python3 test_api.py  # if you're on main directory